-- describe how a water distribution network and a reservoir interact over a day and over a year, and calculate which reservoir volume is needed for a given distribution network
+- describe how a water distribution network and a reservoir interact, primarily during a day and from day to day, and calculate which levelling volume is needed in a reservoir for e.g. given consumtion variations.

-- explain how a sewer system operates, including combined and duplicated distribution networks.
+- explain how a sewer system operates, including combined and duplicated sewage distribution networks.

 - summarise current branch standards and rules for the production and distribution of drinking water in Sweden and in the EU, as well as industry standards for dimensioning distribution networks.

-Decision making: which of the surface water sources i.e., rivers, lakes, reservoirs, groundwater and harvested rain water should be exploited for fresh water intake for drinking purposes and industrial use and various methods of treatment.
-Emphasis on description of desalination process, membrane and ion filters.
-Flow-Charts for a typical municipal treatment plant.
-Design of pipe networks having one or more sources and several loads and estimation of pipe size (dimensionering) for a designed flow at a designed pressure for drinking water.
-Overview of industry standards and the EU Water Frame Directive.
+Decision making: which of the surface water sources i.e., rivers, lakes, reservoirs, groundwater and harvested rain water should be exploited for fresh water intake for drinking purposes and various methods of treatment.
+Flow-Charts for a typical municipal water treatment plant.
+Design of pipe networks having one or more connected water treatment plants.
+Estimation of hydraulic dimensions of water and sewage distribution systems (designed flow) .
+Overview of industry standards, law of general water services, and the EU Water Frame Directive.

 Written examination at the end of the course (3 credits) and approved laboratory reports and exercises (2 credits).